ArduPilot/ardupilot_wiki/dev/source/docs/USB-IDs.rst

 =====================

-This ID is one from ST Microelectronics, and was used by ArduPilot in the initial ChibiOS port.
+This ID is one from ST Microelectronics, and was used by ArduPilot in the initial ChibiOS port until January 2020.
 It is a non-composite serial ID.

 VID=0x1209 PID=0x5740
 =====================